Atrix256/SampleZoo/src/samples/1d/regular/regular.md

 A problem here is that if you take the average of those numbers, you get 0.375, instead of 0.5 like you might expect.
 That can affect the quality of the sampling.

-(Note: if what you are sampling wraps around and gives 0 and 1 the same meaning, this isn't a problem)
+(Note: if what you are sampling wraps around and gives 0 and 1 the same meaning, this isn't a problem.
+There is no "true center" of the data, and you coud slide things around for 0.375 to be where 0.5 is.)

 16 samples: